 4.1 The effective management and control of risks is essential to the on-going stability and future growth of the College, with clear implications in terms of potential impact upon College students and staff, as well as the College's wider reputation.
-All strategic risks have potential strategic impact upon the College.
-The College Risk Register includes matters relating to legal compliance.
+All

-4.2 Several strategic risks are financial in nature, and potentially constitute a threat to the College's stated strategic priority to "Maintain our long-term financial stability".
+- 4.2 Several strategic risks are financial in nature, and potentially constitute a threat to the College's stated strategic priority to "Maintain our long-term financial stability". - 4.3 Performance management and improving performance are identified as areas of strategic risk, due to the potential impact on reputation, the student experience, and funding. - 4.4 Regional and sectoral considerations are included in the process of risk management, and are reflected in the risk documentation.